 Olkkola oversaw the renovation and construction of the addition to the Carpenter Sports Building that was dedicated on Aug.
 26, 2013.
 The showcase of the $25 million project is a three-story, 45,000-square-foot addition, complete with an indoor walking and jogging track and the very latest in fitness equipment.
 Complementing the addition is a new student lounge equipped with the latest technology features.

 In addition, Olkkola oversaw the implementation and conversion of multiple athletic fields to synthetic surfaces.
 These investments have provided year round playing opportunities for athletic teams and general student use.

-Olkkola earned his associate degree in sports management from New Hampshire Technical Institute-Concord in 1998 and his bachelor's degree in sports management from Southern New Hampshire University in 2000.
+Olkkola earned his associate degree in sports management from New Hampshire Technical Institute-Concord in 1998 and his bachelor's degree in sports management from Southern New Hampshire University in 2001.
 He also completed an Alternative Funding Development Program with the National Recreation and Parks Association in 2008.

 He began his professional career in the National Basketball Association when he served a front office internship with sales and marketing with the Boston Celtics in 2000-01.

 He joined the collegiate ranks in 2001 when he was named assistant football coach (wide receivers) at La Salle University in Philadelphia and served through the 2002-03 season.
-In addition to his football duties, he oversaw daily staffing, scheduling, and security at the Hayman Athletics Center.
+In addition to his football duties, he oversaw daily staffing, scheduling, and security at the Hayman Athletic Center.